mbleron/ExcelTable/README.md

 > As of version 1.2, a streaming implementation is available for better scalability on large files.
 > This feature requires the server-side Java VM.

+> As of version 1.3, ExcelTable can read password-encrypted files.

 ## Bug tracker

 Found bugs?
 I'm sure there are...